 up-to-date on what is ripe for picking, please join our email list to

-Somerset, VA (Grelen Nursery, Inc).
-In addition to produce, honey, flowers,
+tree nursery in Somerset, VA (Grelen Nursery, Inc).
+In addition to produce,

-plants, shrubs, we carry high-quality gardening gifts and supplies.
-Grelen
+honey, flowers, plants, shrubs, we carry high-quality gardening gifts and

-Nursery offers superior landscaping, hardscaping, planting, and maintenance
+supplies.
+Grelen Nursery offers superior landscaping, hardscaping, planting,

-services.
+and maintenance services.
 For more information, please email us.
-Available also are
+Available

-herbs, flowering perennials and a variety of trees and shrubs.
-Pre-picked
+also are herbs, flowering perennials and a variety of trees and shrubs.

-produce includes Freestone Peaches, Apples, Asian Pears, Log Grown Shiitake
+Pre-picked produce includes Freestone Peaches, Apples, Asian Pears, Log

-and Oyster Mushrooms, and a variety of Seasonal Vegetables.
-We will be
+Grown Shiitake and Oyster Mushrooms, and a variety of Seasonal Vegetables.

-hosting berry picking field trips this summer for preschools, private and
+We will be hosting berry picking field trips this summer for preschools,

-public schools, home schools, and other organizations.
-For more info on
+private and public schools, home schools, and other organizations.
+For more

 Current weather -